tuanvu171/MobileGen3D/README.md

 # Reference

 If you find that our work and code help you, please consider to cite our paper.
-Thank you!!
+Thank you!
 ```
+@article{truong2023text,
-Truong, Vu, and Long Bao Le.
-"Text-Guided Real-World-to-3D Generative Models with Real-Time Rendering on Mobile Devices."
-Authorea Preprints (2023).
+  title={Text-Guided Real-World-to-3D Generative Models with Real-Time Rendering on Mobile Devices},
+  author={Truong, Vu and Le, Long Bao},
+  journal={Authorea Preprints},
+  year={2023},
+  publisher={Authorea}
+}